eonk/dar_book/docs/06-hypothesis_testing.md

 Last week we saw how we could use confidence intervals as well to form a view about whether there are differences across groups in the population.
 And we also saw how we could do "inference by eye" by virtue of visually comparing the confidence interval for the estimated mean value of fear for men and the estimated mean value of fear for women.
 Now we are going to use a different approach to make inferences about the existence of these differences in the population: hypothesis testing.

 Wikipedia defines a statistical hypothesis test as "a method of making decisions using data from a scientific study".
 The logic of hypothesis testing is based in the work of a number of pioneers in the field of statistics, the British Ronald Fisher and Egon Pearson and the Polish Jerzy Neyman .
-This work is so important that [some people argue](http://simplystatistics.org/2012/03/07/r-a-fisher-is-the-most-influential-scientist-ever/) that Sir Ronald Fisher is one of the most influential academics in the history of science; not a small feat!
+This work is so important that [some people argue](https://simplystatistics.tumblr.com/post/18903448428/ra-fisher-is-the-most-influential-scientist-ever) that Sir Ronald Fisher is one of the most influential academics in the history of science; not a small feat!

 Hypothesis testing, or null hypothesis testing (NHST) as it is often referred to, proceeds in a number of steps.

-1.  **We always start with a research question**
+1.**We always start with a research question**

 Our research questions in criminology can vary: Are ethnic minorities more likely to be stopped and searched?
 Does punishing offenders reduces crime?
 Is crime going down?
 Is self-control associated with offending?
 Here we are asking are women more afraid of violent crime than men?

-2. **To answer a research question we have to formulate at least one and sometimes several research hypotheses related to it**
+2.**To answer a research question we have to formulate at least one and sometimes several research hypotheses related to it**

 A research hypothesis is simply a proposed answer to our research question that we can test by carrying out some research.
 Research hypothesis can be directional and non-directional:

->"When the research hypothesis does not indicate a specific type of outcome, stating only that there is a relationship or a difference, we say that it is a **nondirectional hypothesis**.
+>"When the research hypothesis does not indicate a specific type of outcome, stating only that there is a relationship or a difference, we say that it is a **non-directional hypothesis**.
 However, in those cases where a researcher has a very clear idea of what to expect -based on prior research evidence and/or theory -the research hypothesis may be more precise.
 In this case, the researcher may specify the nature of the relationship that is expected.
 Such a research hypothesis is called a **directional hypothesis**.
 When a directional hypothesis is used, the researcher states at the outset that he or she is interested in a specific type of outcome -for example, that one group has more arrests than another.
 Suppose we are interested in comparing the arrest records of drug involved offenders with those of offenders who do not use drugs.
 Our research hypothesis might be simply that the arrest records of drug involved offenders and offenders who do not use drugs are different (a nondirectional hypothesis).
 But based on prior knowledge of criminal behaviour among drug-involved offenders, we might want to state a directional hypothesis -that drug-involved offenders have more serious arrest records than do non-drug involved offenders.
 One problem with choosing the latter option is that if we state our research hypothesis as a directional hypothesis, we are stating that we are not interested in outcomes that fall in the opposite direction.
 In criminal justice research, we can often be surprised by what we learn in a study.
 Accordingly, researchers generally are cautious in defining a directional research hypothesis" (Weisburd and Britt, 2010: 120)

-In our example, the research hypothesis will be nondirectional and simply state that there are differences in the fear of violent crime among men and women.
+In our example, the research hypothesis will be non-directional and simply state that there are differences in the fear of violent crime among men and women.

 3. **The following step is to formulate what is called a null hypothesis**